Neutrinos as qubits and qutrits: Introduction

 Along with this type of tripartite entanglement, there has been an interest in generalizing the concept of a qubit to a qutrit.
 A qutrit is the superposition of three orthogonal states rather than the two which characterize a qubit.
 An operator representation of the qutrit density matrix has been developed, and qutrit entanglement has been studied in ref. \cite{Caves:2000}.
-Physically implementing a qutrit quantum computer in the context of trapped ions has been studied \cite{qtrit2} and quantum computer simulation packages for qutrits have been implemented \cite{qtrit3}.
+Physically implementing a qutrit quantum computer in the context of trapped ions has been studied \cite{qtrit2} and quantum computer simulation packages for qutrits have been implemented \cite{qtrit3,qtrit4,qtrit5}.
 Furthermore, the generalized concurrence formula as a measure of two qutrits entanglement has also been studied \cite{Luthra}.

 Most of the systems in which quantum entanglement is studied are photonic or atomic systems.
 Recently, the ideas of quantum entanglement have been extended to the realm of particle physics by the study of two and three flavour neutrino systems {\cite{ Jha:2020hyh,Blasone:2007vw,Blasone:2007wp,Alok:2014gya,Song:2018bma,Naikoo:2017fos,Banerjee:2015mha}.
 Quantities such as the Leggett-Garg inequalities, whose spatial part is well known as Bell's inequality, can capture the violation of Bell-type inequality in the context of two and three flavour neutrino oscillations \cite{Formaggio:2016cuh,Naikoo:2019eec, Shafaq:2020sqo}.
-In {\cite{Jha:2020hyh}} we place three-mode entanglement in neutrino oscillations on the same footing as mode entanglement in optical systems by mapping the neutrinos to the three mode W-state.
+In {\cite{Jha:2020hyh}}, we place three-mode entanglement in neutrino oscillations on the same footing as mode entanglement in optical systems by mapping the neutrinos to the three mode W-state.
 We have studied tripartite measures such as the three-tangle and the three-$\pi$ for three flavour neutrino entanglement.
-Furthermore, two and three flavour neutrinos systems have been mapped to qubit states used in quantum information theory and encoded on an IBMQ computer using quantum computing as a tool \cite{Arguelles:2019phs,Molewski:2021,Hall:2021rbv}.
-In addition to this, the simulation of bipartite entanglement in the two flavour neutrino oscillation is shown on IBMQ processors \cite{Jha:2021}.
+Further study in this direction has shown that we are able to comprehend and forecast the behavior of neutrino oscillations by employing quantum information, and notably entanglement measures \cite{Quinta:2022sgq}.